sylhare/sylhare.github.io/_posts/2018-01-12-Publish-a-python-package.md

 python setup.py sdist
 ```

-- Download and install `twine` which will allow you to safely upload your project
+- Download and install `twine` which will allow you to safely upload your project.

 ```bash
 pip install twine